Dhii/services/README.md

 ## [`ServiceList`][ServiceList]

 Creates an array that contains the services indicated by its dependencies.
-Very useful for managing registration of instances when coupled with [`ArrayExtension`].
+Very useful for managing registration of instances when coupled with [`ArrayExtension`][ArrayExtension].

 ```php
 new ServiceList('service1', 'service2']);